-The Hudson River: A Food & Design Collaboration with Pratt Institute
+The Hudson River: A Food and Design Collaboration with Pratt Institute

 When the most prestigious culinary college teams up with the most innovative design institute, you get the Hudson River: Food and Design course.
 Twelve students from The Culinary Institute of America started off by “speed dating” with twelve students from Pratt Institute.
 After I was paired up with a designer, our semester-long project was unveiled.
 We were tasked with creating a new product that would solve a problem in the food industry and be inspired by the Hudson River.
 The semester was broken into twelve sessions.
 Students met twice at the CIA in Hyde Park, twice at Pratt in Brooklyn, and twice in Skype sessions.
 The rest of the time was spent exploring new options and finalizing our ideas.
 Completing the project required lots of e-mails, text messages, and phone calls between partners!
 But all that communication led to some awesome collaborations and long-term friendships.